Neunerlei/docker-images/docs/nginx.md

 ## Default index.html

 If you run the image in `static` mode without mounting any files to `/var/www/html/public`, it will serve a default `index.html` page.
 Simply override this file with your own content by mounting your static files to that path.

+## The Shell Environment and the Bash Wrapper

+A common challenge in Docker is that environment variables set during an entrypoint's execution are not automatically available to subsequent `docker exec` sessions or different shell environments.
+This image solves this problem with a "bash wrapper."

+During the build process, the original `/bin/bash` is moved to `/bin/_bash`, and a new `/bin/bash` script is put in its place.
+This wrapper does one simple thing: before executing the real bash, it sources the file at `/etc/container-vars.sh`, which is generated by the entrypoint and contains all exported variables.
+The `/bin/sh` shell is also symlinked to this wrapper.

+**Implications for You:**

+- **Seamless `exec`:** Variables like `DOCKER_SERVICE_ABS_PATH` will be available in `docker exec my-container env` or `docker exec my-container bash`.
+- **Other Shells (e.g., `zsh`):** If you install and use a different shell, it will **not** inherit these variables automatically.
+To get the same behavior, you would need to configure your `~/.zshrc` (or equivalent) to source `/etc/container-vars.sh` upon startup.